daniaherzalla/SwarmSimulator/README.md

 This code is an expansion of Florimond Manca's work: https://github.com/florimondmanca/pyboids

-## Class definition

-- `Drone` : contains the position and velocity of a given drone and packs several methods implementing the previous rules:
-	- `align(self, others)`
-	- `cohere(self, others)`
-	- `separate(self, others)`
-- `Swarm` : groups a certain number of `Drone` objects and manages their interactions.
-- `Simulation` : runs the simulation (Pygame application), with interactive functionalities.

 ## How it all works

-This is a simulation that aims at representing or recreating the behaviour of flocking birds.
+This simulation aims at recreating the behaviour of flocking birds.
 There are three rules that the drones simulation relies on:

 - alignment : the velocities of nearby drones tend to align (make a drone's velocity align with the average velocity of nearby drones)
 - cohesion : drones cluster together (average the position of nearby drones and move a bit towards that position;)